hashicorp/terraform-provider-aws/website/docs/r/efs_replication_configuration.html.markdown

 # Resource: aws_efs_replication_configuration

 Creates a replica of an existing EFS file system in the same or another region.
-Creating this resource causes the source EFS file system to be replicated to a new read-only destination EFS file system.
+Creating this resource causes the source EFS file system to be replicated to a new read-only destination EFS file system (unless using the `destination.file_system_id` attribute).
 Deleting this resource will cause the replication from source to destination to stop and the destination file system will no longer be read only.

 ~> **NOTE:** Deleting this resource does **not** delete the destination file system that was created.